 “I’m not in Mongolia.
 I’m on the outskirts of Malibu in my private yurt.
-And that’s me in a nutshell,” says Darin Olien, superfood hunter and co-creator of Beachbody’s superfood nutrition shake, Shakeology.
+And that’s me in a nutshell,” says Darin Olien, superfood hunter and co-creator of the Beachbody (now BODi) superfood nutrition shake, Shakeology.

 When not camped out at his Malibu outpost, Olien might be found backpacking through the most remote regions of the Himalayas or combing the Amazonian forests for exotic palm fruits that most of us have never tasted.